HeroGamers/WatchDog/README.md

 ## What is WatchDog?
 Watchdog is a Discord bot which bans members from all the servers that the bot has access to.
 The bot runs off a server of choice, and uses that servers list of banned members as a database for the bans.

+### Appeal bans
+So, you might've gotten yourself banned...
+Well, fret not!
+You can appeal your ban through the WatchDog Appeal Server, and have a moderator re-evaluate your ban!
+[Join the WatchDog Appeal Server!](https://discord.gg/J9YVWgF)

 ## Installation
 1. Extract the code
 2. Install the requirements (requirements.txt)